forestdb/forestdb.org/models/marsaglia.md

 model-language: church
 ---

-This model implements the rejection form of the Box-Muller for generating Gaussian random numbers given a source of uniformly distributed random numbers.
+This model implements the rejection form of the Box-Muller method for generating Gaussian random numbers given a source of uniformly distributed random numbers.

     (define (marsaglia-normal mean variance)
        (define x (uniform -1.0 1.0))